hovhannes-margaryan/mda_project_what_makes_a_great_speech/README.md

 from
 [here](https://drive.google.com/drive/folders/10EMbmBnxAhhGtiL6E64VztrJImRAWuXQ?usp=sharing).
 The speeches are scraped from [American Rhetoric](https://www.americanrhetoric.com/).
-They should be placed on the dataset folder.
+They should be placed in the dataset folder.
 The creation of the dataset with all the above-mentioned features in the Analysis of Speech notebook can take three hours